EEOC Updates Guidance to Permit Employer-Mandated COVID-19 Testing (U.S.)

 New York City Commission of Human Rights Published a FAQ for Pre-Employment Testing for Marijuana

 Marijuana Testing in Employment as of May 10, 2020, covered employers are not permitted to test job candidates for marijuana or tetrahydrocannabinols (THC) as a condition of employment.
-There are several exceptions, discussed further below, where testing job applicants for marijuana or THC for specific kinds of jobs is still permitted.
+There are several exceptions, discussed further below, where testing job candidates for marijuana or THC for specific kinds of jobs is still permitted.